ksqlDB in Confluent Control Center¶

 - Inspect the details of streams, tables, and the ksqlDB statements that create them.

-Click a node in the graph to see details about the topology of your ksqlDB application.
+Click a node in the graph to see details about the topology of your ksqlDB cluster.
 For example, click on a stream to see its schema and the messages as they arrive in realtime.

 Enable and disable the ksqlDB feature in Control Center¶

 The ksqlDB feature is enabled by default.
 The feature can be disabled by setting

 false.
 After disabling the feature, the ksqlDB submenu in the Cluster